 Q. Please describe the adjustments included in Tab 9.

 A. Production Factor (page 9.1) – The production factor is a means of adjusting generation-related components of the revenue requirement to Test Period expense and balance levels.
 The production factor has been calculated by dividing Washington’s normalized historic retail load by the Washington pro forma load for the rate effective period.
-This calculation is detailed on page 9.1.3 of the Report.
+This calculation is detailed on page 9.1.4 – Revised 11/23/10 of the Report.
 This factor is then applied to all of the generation-related components of the revenue requirement.

 Q. Does the Company agree that all generation related revenue requirement items should be adjusted by the production factor, including costs and balances already reflected at their historic Test Period levels?